IanGigante/IanGigante/README.md

 ## 🚀 About Me
-As a Test Automation Engineer, I have applied my skills in SQL, Oracle, and Toad to design, develop, and execute automated tests for various banking software solutions, POS systems, Web Apps and Mobile Apps.
+As a Test Automation Engineer, I have applied my skills to develop, and execute automated tests for various banking software solutions, POS systems, Web Apps and Mobile Apps.
 I worked with a team of engineers and analysts to ensure the quality, performance, and security of the products, and to identify and resolve any issues or defects.
 I also contributed to the continuous improvement of the testing processes and tools, and to the documentation and reporting of the test results and metrics.

 I am passionate about learning new things and solving problems, and I enjoy collaborating with others to deliver high-quality and innovative solutions.
 I am always looking for opportunities to grow and develop as a test automation engineer, and to contribute to the success of the organization and the industry.